mimaya/katacoda-scenarios/Kubernete1/step3.md

 <b>ReplicaSet</b>

-* ReplicaSet is a set of Pod replicas
+* ReplicaSets are higher-level abstractions than pod
-* Ensures that a specified number of Pod replicas are running at any time
+* Responsible for ensuring that a specified number of exact copies of a given pod are running
-* if one Replica fails or die then it will create new one in its place
+* It will create a new pod in place of the one that failed.
-* can not do rolling upgrade or rollback
+* **Not support** rolling upgrade or rollback
 ---

 View nginx pod file